PaulR2023/cse15l-lab-reports/lab2.md

 Feedback: In this specific case, what do the values of `num`, `newWord`, and `line` change to?

-- My response: The values of `num` changes to print the integer associated with it changing from the integer of 1, 2, and so on.
-But it goes through an if statement twice to print out the value "2" which could change the format.
-While `newWord` changes to the string that gets added by the line variable which is "How are you", and the `line` values would change or add the string of "How are you" and the num to be able to print it in the format to show in the server once we input the query.
+- My response: The values of `num` change to print the integer associated with it changing from the integer of 1, 2, and so on.
+But it goes through an if statement twice to print out the value "2" which could change the format when running the server.
+While `newWord` changes to the string that gets added by the line variable which is "How are you", and the `line` values would change or add the string of "How are you" and the number to be "2" to be able to print it in the format to show in the server once we input the necessary parameters in the query.

 Part 1 SCORE:
 ---